0xGeegZ/lets-fucking-game-v2/README.md

 Don't forget to copy the .env.example file to a file named .env, and then edit it to fill in the details.

-### Start up the local Hardhat network and deploy all contracts:
+### Start up the local Hardhat network and deploy all contracts

 ```bash
 yarn chain